The Best Probiotic Supplement for Gut Health: How to Choose

 4. When you or your child have low levels of essential bacteria for gut health, like Bifidobacterium

 Along with dietary interventions, you can consider taking probiotics to increase low levels of beneficial gut bacteria, such as Bifidobacterium.
 A gut microbiome test can tell you whether these bacteria are in or out of the appropriate range.
-Having a healthy amount of Bifidobacterium is especially important for future moms, as these are key bacteria that are passed from mom to baby during birth or breastfeeding.
+Having a healthy amount of Bifidobacterium is especially important for future moms, as these are key bacteria passed from mom to baby during birth or breastfeeding.

-Many probiotic supplements contain well studied and clinically tested Bifidobacterium species.
+Many probiotic supplements contain well-studied and clinically tested Bifidobacterium species.
 Taking a product like this may help to increase the levels of beneficial bacteria in your gut.
 Keep in mind that probiotic bacteria don’t need to colonize your gut in order to have a beneficial effect.
 Most of the time they are transient passengers that contribute to the gut environment, but do not remain for a long period of time.

-5. If I have more than one condition, do I need to take two different probiotics?
+If I have more than one condition, do I need to take two different probiotics?
 And if so, how should I take them?

 Yes, you can take two probiotics for two different conditions.
 For example one for BV and one for digestive complaints.